-Even if you have an exceptional product, your brand voice and business numbers will be drowned by the negative effect of poor customer service.
-It is easy to replace poor marketing with excellent customer service is simple, but doing the contrary is not so simple.
+Even if you have an exceptional product, your brand voice and business numbers will be drowned by the negative effect of bad customer service.
+Replacing poor marketing with excellent customer service is simple, but doing the contrary is not so simple.
 It is imperative for a business to listen to the voice of the customer.

 The Purpose of Customer Service

 The purpose of customer service is to satisfy the needs of your customers to the point they become loyal and want to continue doing business with your company.
 By mixing a great product with superior service, you win a customer’s heart.
 Any they not only remain loyal but also recommend your product or service to their colleagues and friends, which can be a huge benefit for the company.